nostrgamer/Csharp_Nostr_Unity_SDK/TESTING.md

    - Drag your NSEC input field to the "Nsec Input Field" field
    - Drag your "Import NSEC" button to the "Import Nsec Button" field
    - Drag your TMP_Text to the "Status Text" field
+   - Drag your "Test Crypto" button to the "Test Crypto Button" field

 ## Test the Implementation